edneibach/edneibach/README.md

 😄 Pronouns: He/Him

-🔭 I’m currently working at Zyte, as a Technical Solutions Engineer
+🔭 I’m currently working at Zyte, as a Technical Solutions Engineer]

 🌱 I’m currently learning more about Google Cloud Platform/Airflow

 💬 Ask me about everything data!

+👯 I’m looking to collaborate on Data Engineering projects - Email Me!

+📫 How to reach me: bloemerbach@gmail.com

 ⚡ Fun fact: I love gaming in my free time! (been playing lots of Valheim lately)